etirouthier/keras_dna/docs/index.md

 ## Description:

 Keras_dna is an API that helps quick experimentation in applying deep learning to genomics.
-It enables to quickly feed a keras model (tensorflow) with genomic data without the need of laborious file convertions or storing tremendous amount of converted data.
-It reads the most commun bioinformatics files and create a generator adapted to a keras model.
+It enables quickly feeding a keras model (tensorflow) with genomic data without the need of laborious file convertions or storing tremendous amount of converted data.
+It reads the most common bioinformatics files and creates a generator adapted to the keras model.

 Use Keras_dna if you need a library that:

 - Allows fast usage of standard bioinformatic data to feed a keras model (nowaday standard for tensorflow).
-- Helps formatting the data to the model needs.
+- Helps formatting the data to the model's needs.
 - Facilitates the standard evaluation of a model with genomics data (correlation, AUPRC, AUROC)

 Keras_dna is compatible with: __Python 3.6__.